Music for Filmmakers

 2. Work within your budget and negotiate with music providers

 We will work tirelessly to find the highest quality music possible within your budget.
 We do not place music in films for 'credit only' or free as music creators need to be compensated for their art.
-Typical music budgets for indie films vary depending on several factors including how the music will be used (is it a short or long clip) as well as the overall budget of the production.
+Typical music budgets for indie films vary depending on several factors including how the music will be used (over a montage or a background only) as well as the overall budget of the production.

 3- Manage the Licensing and Music Credits